Hyperband-based Bayesian Optimization for Black-box Prompt Selection

 \subsection{Experimental Protocol}

 For each task, we generate a search space $\mathcal{P}$ of candidate prompts by combining five task-specific instructions with 50 few-shot exemplars.
-Instructions are created using APE's forward mode \citep{zhou2022large}, where Claude 3 Sonnet \citep{TheC3} generates instructions based on ten input-output samples from each task's training set.
-For exemplars, we sample 25 sets of five input-output instances from the training set of each task, then permute each set twice to create 50 exemplar tuples, allowing assessment of example ordering effects.
-The final 250 prompts are formed by the Cartesian product of instructions and exemplars.
+Instructions are generated using APE's forward mode \citep{zhou2022large}, where Claude 3 Sonnet \citep{TheC3} generates instructions based on ten input-output samples from each task's training set.
+For exemplars, we sample 25 sets of \emph{five} input-output instances from the training set of each task, then permute each set twice to create 50 exemplar tuples, allowing assessment of example ordering effects.
+We fix the five-shot setting throughout our experiments to ensure consistency with prior work \citep{wu2024prompt}.
+The final $|\mathcal{P}| = 250$ prompts are formed by the Cartesian product of instructions and exemplars.

 For LLMs, we use Claude 3 Haiku \citep{TheC3}, LLAMA3 8B Instruct \citep{dubey2024llama}, and Mistral 7B Instruct \citep{jiang2023mistral}.